Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Getting around the Nakasendo

-Most postal towns on our itineraries are located along the train line and thus can be reached by taking the train.
+Most postal towns on our itineraries are located along the train line and can be reached by train.

 The exceptions are Magome [Google Maps location] and Tsumago [Google Maps location], which (unless you are hiking to and between them) require taking a bus from their respective nearest train station:

-Check the timetable as trains and buses are not as frequent as you think.
+Check the timetable as trains and buses are not as frequent as you may be used to from where you live.

-Train tickets can be purchased at the stations (either in person or via a machine) and in cash on the train (don’t forget to pull a ticket when you get on).
-You can also use your JR Pass on the trains – just show it to the station staff/train driver as needed.
+Train tickets can be purchased at the stations (either in person or via a machine) and in cash on the train (remember to pull a ticket when you get on).
+You can also use your JR Pass on the trains—just show it to the station staff/train driver as needed.

 magome tourist information board